SimonCalleLaverde/SimonCalleLaverde.github.io/_skills/design_applications.md

 <p><span class="font-light">Adobe Photoshop</span><br>A complimentary tool for photo edition to be used in conjunction with Illustrator.
 I used it extensively specially at university.
 I also took a course in photography for 6 years since school and worked in a photography studio, I created a thesis project around advertising photography, so I had to learn a lot of photo edition.

-<p><span class="font-light">CorelDRAW</span><br>Coming from a family that works in the graphic arts, design, and print industry, I have used this editor since I was a child, which also mixes some of Illustrator and Photoshop capabilities but much less widely used.</p>
+<p><span class="font-light">CorelDRAW</span><br>Coming from a family that works in the graphic arts, design, and print industry, I have used this editor since I was a child, which also mixes some of Illustrator and Photoshop capabilities but much less widely used.
+While my friends watched cartoons, I was doing stuff in CorelDRAW.</p>